-The Community Foundation of Southeast Kansas (CFSEK) is pleased to announce that the 2021 Dylan Meier Get Busy Livin’ (GBL) Foundation grant application is now available through March 31.
-The GBL Foundation provides grants of up to $500 for nonprofit projects that support youth volunteerism.
-This year’s grant application can be found on the GBL Youth Volunteerism page of our website and is due by March 31, 2021.
+The Community Foundation of Southeast Kansas (CFSEK) is accepting applications for Dylan Meier Get Busy Livin’ Foundation grants through March 31, 2023.
+GBL Foundation grants provide expense reimbursements up to $500 for nonprofit projects that support youth volunteerism in Southeast Kansas.

-Keep reading to learn more about GBL Foundation grants.
+Keep reading to learn more about this exciting grant opportunity!